Product Liability Attorney in Manchester, New Hampshire

 Product liability law covers situations in which a consumer is harmed by using a defective product.
 The injured party may be able to recover damages under multiple theories of liability, including negligence, breach of warranty, and strict liability.
 Every company involved in the product’s development and sale is a potential defendant from whom the injured party can seek compensation.

-John B. Kenison, Jr. meets with people in need of a product liability lawyer from his law office located in Manchester, NH.
+John B. Kenison, Jr. meets with people in need of a product liability and personal injury lawyer from his law office located in Manchester, NH.
 He has a working knowledge of New Hampshire law as it relates to product liability.
 This is important because the rules governing these claims are complex and they vary from state to state.
 Please contact our office for more information.

 From household appliances to prescription drugs, there is no limit to the kinds of consumer goods that can contain a dangerous defect.

 To understand the ways in which a product may be defective, consider the following example of a faulty radial tire.
 While traveling at highway speeds on a hot summer day, the rubber tread suddenly separates from the rest of the tire, causing a blowout.
 The vehicle crashes and the occupants are severely injured.
 An investigation reveals the following:

 Instead of steel belting, the tire contained an inferior substitute material.
 This is known as a design defect.

 The adhesion process used to assemble the tire components at the factory was not conducted properly.
 This is known as a manufacturing defect.

 The sidewall of the tire displayed a recommended air pressure below the appropriate range, resulting in an under-inflated tire.
 This is known as a labeling defect.

 Each one of these defects can form the basis for a product liability claim.
 Defects can also take the form of missing warnings, inaccurate instruction materials, and marketing that suggests an improper or dangerous use of the product.